djraval/esp8266-oled-totp/README.md

 ![Demo GIF](assets/demo.gif)

-This shows the board turning on, connecting to WiFi, and generating a TOTP code.
+This shows the board turning on, connecting to WiFi, and generating multiple TOTP codes simultaneously.

 ## What's This All About?

-This project turns an ESP8266 microcontroller with a built-in OLED display into a Time-based One-Time Password (TOTP) generator.
-It's like having a dedicated 2FA device, but cooler because you made it yourself!
+This project turns an ESP8266 microcontroller with a built-in OLED display into a multi-account Time-based One-Time Password (TOTP) generator.
+It's like having a dedicated 2FA device for all your accounts, but cooler because you made it yourself!

 ## Cool Features 😎

 - Connects to Wi-Fi (and remembers multiple networks, just in case)
 - Syncs time using NTP (because accuracy is key in the world of TOTP)
-- Generates TOTP codes (the whole point of this project)
+- Generates multiple TOTP codes simultaneously (the whole point of this project)
 - Shows everything on a tiny, yet mighty OLED screen
-- Updates the TOTP code automagically when it changes
+- Updates all TOTP codes automagically when they change
+- Displays a progress bar indicating the time remaining for the current codes

 ## The Hardware